Snow Globes Tutorial

-Since everyone has been asking me for the directions on this project, I thought I’d give you all a Thanksgiving present early!
+Since everyone has been asking me for the Snow Globes Tutorial, I thought I’d give you all a Thanksgiving present early!
 ENJOY! :)

 Who doesn’t love snow globes?
 I literally could sit for hours and just shake them all around.
 I love them! :) When I found an idea on Pinterest on how to make your own snow globe, of course I had to give it a try!
 You could probably do this idea with children, but DO NOT let them use the glue on their own. :)